Chocolat Kohler

 Chocolat Kohler was a chocolate producer based in Lausanne, founded in 1830 by the Kohler brothers.
 It is currently a brand owned by Nestlé.

 Kohler notably introduced hazelnut chocolate, which was perhaps the first combination chocolate bar.

 History

-The Kohler chocolate factory was one of the first in Switzerland, shortly following that of Cailler.
-The first factory was created in 1830 by Charles-Amédée Kohler, and his brother Frédéric Kohler, sons of Amédée Kohler (1761-1833), a trader in colonial foodstuffs since 1793.
-In 1849, Charles-Amédée Kohler bought the municipal sawmill in the Sauvabelin forest where he moved the production of chocolate.
-The newly built factory used the hydraulic power of the Flon river to allow the grinding of the cocoa beans.
-The installation of a steam engine would replace the hydraulic facility a few years later and allow a considerable development of the factory.
+The Kohler chocolate factory was among the earliest chocolate manufacturers established in Switzerland, following shortly after the foundation of Cailler.
+The company was founded in 1830 by Charles-Amédée Kohler and his brother Frédéric Kohler, sons of Amédée Kohler (1761–1833), a merchant who had traded in colonial food products since 1793.

+In 1849, Charles-Amédée Kohler acquired the municipal sawmill in the Sauvabelin forest near Lausanne and transferred chocolate production to the site.
+The new factory took advantage of the hydraulic power of the Flon River to grind cocoa beans.
+A steam engine was installed a few years later, replacing the hydraulic system and enabling a significant expansion of production capacity.